 Built between the 11th and 13th centuries, the ramparts are 25m high, and at the time were 5km long, certainly one of the most imposing fortified walls in France!

 The Count was thinking big, in order to accommodate and protect the citizens and the many merchants that came for the Fairs of Champagne.

 Today, there is still 1.2 km left around the upper town.

 As in most cities, the missing part has been used to build or rebuild houses.
 You can still easily imagine the complete route thanks to the “Allées d’Aligre”, a very pleasant and favourite walking boulevard for the Provinois, which you can also take during your visit (see the purple circuit in the brochure “Visitor’s Guide” ).

-The companies and craftsmen working on this site are all approved: masons, stone-cutters, carpenters, roofers, electricians, etc.
+The companies and craftsmen working on this site were all approved the Monuments Historiques: masons, stone-cutters, carpenters, roofers, electricians, etc.

 Schedules & Prices